flucoma/flucoma-docs/doc/Stats.rst

      The parameter ``size`` is the number of previous control rate frames FluidStats will store and use to compute the statistics

-:output: The the [means] and [standard deviations] for each element of the original.
+:output: The [means] and [standard deviations] for each element of the original.

 :control size: